jjg/rain-psp/journal.md

 I'm not sure this is the best way to control the backlight (I imagine there is something simpler), ultimately I'll probably want to tie it to a keyboard command.
 For now this confirms that it works, and the wiring is right, so I'll worry about the software details later.

+One significant problem with using `gpiozero` is that it only drives the PWM pin while the Python program is runnning, so it's not terribly useful as say a CLI utility, etc.